£350 OZEV grant for electric car charging points

 Here is a summary of the main eligibility criteria:

-- You must have off-street parking.
+- You must have dedicated off-street parking at your property.

-Fortunately, the home-owner doesn’t have to submit all the paperwork for the OZEV grant (OLEV grant).
+Fortunately, the applicant doesn’t have to submit all the paperwork for the OZEV grant (OLEV grant).
 You don’t know how lucky you are!
 It’s pretty onerous, but the burden falls on the charging point installer instead.

 We think the grant is very generous.
 A charging point installation, covering both the supply of the unit and labour, can easily cost from £800 to well over £1,000.
 Getting the government to subsidise the cost to the tune of £350 is a major coup.
-If you have an electric car, or are buying one soon, strike while the iron is hot.
+If you have an electric car, or are getting one soon, strike while the iron is hot.
 The grant may not be around forever…

 - For a comprehensive overview of EV chargers, please read our Charging Points page.